politie/ngx-formkit/projects/formkit/README.md

 ### Note about using `strictTemplates`

-Since all published libraries must use the View Engine compiler, something is off with the recognition of a generic type provided in a [@ViewChild](https://angular.io/api/core/ViewChild) which turns the `[fields]` attribute into a error if you provide `FormFields<YourType>`.
+Since all published libraries must use the View Engine compiler, something is off with the recognition of a generic type provided in a [@ViewChild](https://angular.io/api/core/ViewChild) which turns the `[config]` attribute into a error if you provide `FormKitFormConfig<YourType>`.

 Until this is fixed, we recommend you set the `strictTemplates` under `angulerCompilerOptions` in `tsconfig.json` to false.